FAQS

 What is Melt?

-Melt is a new annual citywide festival of Queer arts and culture staged at 70 venues throughout Brisbane.
+Melt is a new annual citywide festival of Queer arts and culture staged across multiple venues throughout Magandjin/Brisbane.
 It builds on the success of its predecessor Melt, the LGBTQIA+ Festival staged annually at Brisbane Powerhouse since 2015.

 What’s Brisbane Powerhouse’s involvement in Melt?